 At first glance, the four young Scandinavians who form the Danish String Ouartet-Frederik Øland, Fredrik Sjölin.
 Schøven Rune Tonsgaard Sørensen, and Asbjørn Nørgaard-seem to be unlikely additions to ECM's monastic lineup.
 They are an informal, shaggy-haired lot, resembling an indierock band more than a chamber group.
 During a recent West Coast tour, they took time off to attend a football game at the University of California, Berkeley.
 In an introductory note for their ECM project "Prism," which is centered on Beethoven's late quartets, they describe the works in question as "mindblowing."
-They fall into fluent ECMspeak, though, when they offer the image of "a beam of music... split through Beethoven's prism."
+They fall into fluent ECMspeak, though, when they offer the image of "a beam of music ... split through Beethoven's prism."

 The Danes are, in fact, musicians of impeccable refinement, and the first two "Prism" releases suggest a major cycle in the making.
 Each disk sets Beethoven alongside a later composer: "Prism I" pairs the Opus 127 Quartet with Shostakovich's spectral Fifteenth Quartet; "Prism II" places Opus 130 next to Alfred Schnittke's fraught Third Ouartet.
 There is nothing novel in pointing out the visionary quality of late Beethoven.
 Yet the Danes complicate the narrative by including, at the start of each installment, an arrangement of a fugue by Bach, thereby emphasizing not only Beethoven's premonitions of the future but also his consciousness of the past.
-Prior ECM releases might have inspired the format: Demenga has linked Bach to contemporary composers, and Kashkashian blended Schumann with György Kurtág.
+Prior ECM releases might have inspired the format: Demenga has linked Bach to contemporary composers, and Kashkashian has blended Schumann with György Kurtág.
 Not unexpectedly, the members of the Danish Quartet bring tonal heft and rhythmic vigor to the proceedings.
 Their Beethoven is no cosmic enigma: you register the physicality of his stomping ostinatos, the off-kilter drive of his movements, dance the playful abruptness of his stylistic transitions.
 Beethoven practiced polystylism long before Schnittke employed that term: the late quartets juxtapose Bachian counterpoint with Rossinian frivolity.
-Conventional wisdom holds players must have decades of experience to do this music justice, but younger often thrive ensembles on kaleidoscopic, dial-spinning nature.
+Conventional wisdom holds that players must have decades of experience to do this music justice, but younger often thrive ensembles on its kaleidoscopic, dial-spinning nature.
+At the same time, the Danes have no anguished-curls inward toward silence, with bows brushing on the strings in whispered gasps.
+The great hymnal chords that underpin these slow tuned movements are with delivering extraordinary care. а chiaroscuro of resonance.
+Earlier this month, the Danes presented a spellbinding live version of "Prism II" at Cal Performances, in Berkelev.
+They began with Bach's Fugue in B Minor, from the first book of the "Well-Tempered Clavier."
+Beethoven may well have had Bach's fugue subject in mind when he wrote the Grosse Fuge, the original finale of Opus 130.
+Schnittke, in turn, weaves that theme into his guartet.
+The Danes, playing with nerve-fraving intensity, created the impression of a super-quartet spanning centuries.
+In February, they will perform Beethoven's entire quartet cycle at the Chamber Music Society of Lincoln Center.
+Those concerts will be worth hearing, though the "Prism" project would have been more welcome.

 At the same time, the Danes have no trouble stepping outside worldly realms and into zones of rapt contemplation.
-The Adagio of Opus 127 is taken at a riskily slow tempo, yet it unfolds in long-breathed lyric arcs.
+The Adagio of Opus 127 is taken at a riskily slow tempo, yet it unfolds in longbreathed lyric arcs.
 The Cavatina of Opus 130 is steeped in unaffected Old World style, with throaty portamento slides from note to note.
-The wrenching section marked "beklemmt"-oppressed, anguished-curls inward toward silence, with bows brushing on the strings in whispered gasps.
-The great hymnal chords that underpin these slow movements are tuned with extraordinary care, delivering a chiaroscuro of resonance.
+The wrenching section marked "beklemmt"-oppressed,